 For years, human resources(HR) has had a seat at the boardroom table to ensure the talent strategy supports the business strategy.
 But there’s a change afoot.
-In a constantly connected world, rife with social media, and workforces striving to work with purpose and have a fulfilling experience while they do, companies are recognizing that people are at the center of everything.
-And not just employees, either–but an entire ecosystem of customers, partners, suppliers, and investors.
+In a constantly connected world, rife with social media, and workforces striving to work with purpose and have a fulfilling experience while they do, companies are recognising that people are at the centre of everything.
+And not just employees, either–but an entire ecosystem of customers, partners, suppliers and investors.

 What Deloitte uncovered in the 2019 survey is “experience matters,” everywhere.
 Starodub offers as a proof point the fact that when companies actually do focus on workforce experience, it can have a tenfold impact on business profits.
 “It can be up to a $2 billion increase in revenue just by simply moving up 10 percentage points of that workforce experience indicator index.”

 Her use of the word ‘workforce’ is deliberate and broad, and encapsulates the essence of a social enterprise: Companies must create an experience for their full-time employees and contractors and suppliers and partners, and so forth; all members of the ecosystem that can impact brand and market reputation.

 How a company invests in its social enterprise plays out far beyond four walls.
 “There is an increasing overlap between what is considered internal versus external given the rise of the individual and the influx of technology,” says Park.